Kha serves across ages and phases of life

 Use Cases:

-Eligibility concerns A school-based OT receives a consult request for a kindergartener with "poor fine motor skills."
+Eligibility concerns A school-based OT receives an evaluation request for a kindergartener with "poor fine motor skills."
 This classroom utilizes the KHA assessment paired with standardized reading scores.
-Assessment review, combined with clinical observation shows motor metrics within normal limits but reveals the child had minimal exposure to handwriting instruction prior to the current year, and literacy growth and handwriting skills are growing together as expected.
-Data supports Tier 1 support with the teacher and push in whole-classroom support.
+Assessment review, combined with clinical observation, shows motor metrics within normal limits but reveals the child had minimal exposure to handwriting instruction prior to the current year, and literacy growth and handwriting skills are growing together as expected.
+Data support Tier 1 support with the teacher and push-in whole-classroom support.

 Progress monitoring: A first grader in the general education setting monitored quarterly in the general education setting.
-KHA tracks the metrics responsible for determining automoticity- the degree to which writing is automatic, requiring minimal to no concious thought going to letter formation.
-When automoticity is reached, the student is free to think about the content of their writing and what they want to convey- not the motor factors behind each letter.
+KHA tracks the metrics responsible for determining automaticity- the degree to which writing is automatic, requiring minimal to no conscious thought for letter formation.
+When automaticity is reached, the student is free to think about the content of their writing and what they want to convey- not the motor factors behind each letter.
 Velocity, pressure consistency, and legibility are monitored and considered over time- providing objective evidence of progress (or lack thereof) to guide appropriate intervention.

 Differential screening: A third grader struggles with written output but reads at grade level; he receives additional services and support in other unrelated areas under an IEP.
 General education KHA data shows slow speed with high pause frequency during letter formation, suggesting motor automaticity issues rather than literacy delays.
-After data team meetings and a interdiciplinary consult is competed with parent or guardian permission, the stakeholders meet to discuss whether an OT evaluation is the best course of action.
+After data team meetings and an interdisciplinary consult is completed with parent or guardian permission, the stakeholders meet to discuss whether an OT evaluation is the best course of action.

-IEP documentation : A parent has concerns about the need and level of services that is best for their child.
-KHA provides additional objective metrics, including percentile rankings against same age peers, that highlight the amount of growth in response to instruction, and when needed, can provide baseline data for goal-writing.
+IEP documentation: A parent has concerns about the need and level of services that are best for their child.
+KHA provides additional objective metrics, including percentile rankings against same-age peers, that highlight the amount of growth in response to instruction and, when needed, can provide baseline data for goal-writing.

 ADULT REHABILITATION